marc-wilson/crime-app/README.md

 #### Forecasting (/forecasting)
 Within the Crime App, a user may want to see a more predictive visualization based on crime trends.
-A page will be provided to show what time types are predicted to happen within the immediate future and be able to apply filters if desired.
+A page will be provided to show what crime types are predicted to happen within the immediate future and be able to apply filters if desired.

 #### Profile (/profile)
-During the lifespan of a user visit to the application, there will be an available page for a user to manage their profile which includes saved reports and crime that were reported by the user.
-This page will be secure meaning that access to the page is restricted by the user profile.
+During the lifespan of a user visit to the application, there will be an available page for a user to manage their profile which includes saved reports and crimes that were reported by the user.
+This page will be secure, meaning that access to the page is restricted to the users data and not others.

 ## Members and Contributors